zestsoftware/jquery.pyproxy/README.txt

 Compatibility
 -------------

+Tested with:

-Tested with JQuery 1.2 and 1.4
+ - jQuery 1.2 and 1.4

-Tested with Python 2.4 and 2.6
+ - Python 2.4 and 2.6

-Tested on Firefox, Chrome, Safari and IE.
+ - Firefox

+ - Chrome

+ - Safari

+ - IE